-5.2.1.19 Cryptographic Operation (Salt, Nonce, and Initialization Vector Generation) (FCS_SNI_EXT.1)
+5.2.1.18 Cryptographic Operation (Salt, Nonce, and Initialization Vector Generation) (FCS SNI EXT.1)

-- FCS_SNI_EXT.1.1 The TSF shall use [use salts that are generated by a [DRBG as specified in FCS_RBG_EXT.1]. - FCS_SNI_EXT.1.2 The TSF shall use [no nonces]. - FCS_SNI_EXT.1.3 The TSF shall create IVs in the following manner [ - XTS: No IV.
-Tweak values shall be non-negative integers, assigned consecutively, and starting at an arbitrary non-negative integer; - GCM: IV shall be non-repeating.
+FCS_SNI_EXT.1.1 The TSF shall use [use salts that are generated by a [DRBG as specified in FCS_RBG_EXT.1].

+FCS_SNI_EXT.1.2 The TSF shall use [no nonces].

+FCS_SNI_EXT.1.3 The TSF shall create IVs in the following manner [

+- XTS: No IV.
+Tweak values shall be non-negative integers, assigned consecutively, and starting at an arbitrary nonnegative integer; - GCM: IV shall be non-repeating.
 The number of invocations of GCM shall not exceed 2^32 for a given secret key].

-5.2.1.20 Validation (for SATA) (FCS_VAL_EXT.1(a))
+5.2.1.19 Validation (for SATA) (FCS_VAL_EXT.1(a))

-- FCS_VAL_EXT.1.1(a) The TSF shall perform validation of the [BEV] using the following method(s): - decrypt a known value using the [intermediate key] as specified in FCS_COP.1(f) and compare it against a stored known value] - FCS_VAL_EXT.1.2(a) The TSF shall require the validation of the [BEV] prior to [allowing access to TSF data after exiting a Compliant power saving state]. - FCS_VAL_EXT.1.3(a) The TSF shall [ - require power cycle/reset the TOE after [5 (see Table 7: Try Limits Summary for details)] consecutive failed validation attempts.
+FCS_VAL_EXT.1.1(a) The TSF shall perform validation of the [BEV] using the following method(s): [ decrypt a known value using the [intermediate key] as specified in FCS COP.1(f) and compare it against a stored known value require power cycle/reset the TOE after [5 (see Table 7: Try Limits Summary for details)] of consecutive failed validation attempts].